useautumn/autumn-py/docs/source/asyncio_.rst

 Usage
 -----

 Autumn supports asyncio.
-You can use the :class:`autumn.aio.Client` class to interact with the API asynchronously.
+You can use the :class:`~autumn.aio.client.AsyncClient` class to interact with the API asynchronously.

 Basic Usage
 ^^^^^^^^^^^

-.. _client_ref: :class:`autumn.Client`

 The basic usage of the asyncio client is the same as the sync client.
-You can use the :class:`autumn.aio.Client` class to interact with the API asynchronously.
+You can use the :class:`autumn.aio.client.AsyncClient` class to interact with the API asynchronously.
-The documentation for the sync client is available :ref:`here <client_ref>`: it still applies to the async client.

 .. code-block:: python